St Michael le Belfrey, York: Recent history

 In the early 1970s the parish of St Michael le Belfrey was joined with the nearby St Cuthbert's Church, which had experienced revival in the late 1960s under the leadership of David Watson and could no longer be accommodated in the building.
 Growth continued in the 1970s and the church became known as a centre for charismatic renewal.
 It was also at this time the choir stalls and fine pulpit were removed in 1973, replaced with a George Pace designed modern pulpit and a stage for musicians and service leaders.

 The Church's historic pipe organ, built in 1885 by York organ builder William Denman, and is one of the largest instruments of his career.
 Under the evangelical leadership, the instrument was allowed to deteriorate, and the organ's condition declined to the point that the organ fell unplayable in the mid-1990s.
 The organ underwent tonal changes and improvements in 1925 and 1975.

 During this work, the casework was badly damaged by an attempt to strip the original dark stain of the wood, followed by an amateurish attempt to lime the casework, which damaged many of the facade pipes in the process.
 The organ was used extensively, alongside a range of other musical instruments, during an exciting period of renewal under the Rev. David Watson.
 However, later changes in the liturgical style of worship of the congregation's services led to the organ falling out of use.
 It was last used in 2000 before being allowed to fall completely silent.
-In agreement with St Lawrence Church, York and the Diocese of York the organ was dismantled in 2019, restored and relocated to St Lawrence in 2020.
+In agreement with St Lawrence's Church and the Diocese of York the organ was dismantled in 2019, restored and relocated to St Lawrence's in 2020.